The LGBTQ+ Community’s Guide to Engineering

 Here is an overview of six stellar universities with exceptional LGBTQ+ support and outreach, which provide degrees across various engineering subfields.

 The school has numerous LGBTQ+ groups, including Queer Alliance Resource Center and a thriving chapter of oSTEM, a national organization committed to increasing the representation of LGBT communities in engineering and related fields.
-In its world-renowned electrical engineering and computer science (EECS) department, the administration has dedicated part of its budget to create a culture of diversity and inclusion, stating, “In order for our department to meet our mission, we emphasize an inclusive environment that respects all individuals regardless of race, ethnicity, gender, age, religion, language, abilities/disabilities, sexual orientation, identity, socioeconomic status, and country of origin.
+In its world-renowned electrical engineering and computer science (EECS) department, the administration has dedicated part of its budget to creating a culture of diversity and inclusion, stating, “In order for our department to meet our mission, we emphasize an inclusive environment that respects all individuals regardless of race, ethnicity, gender, age, religion, language, abilities/disabilities, sexual orientation, identity, socioeconomic status, and country of origin.

 Also of note is Georgia Tech’s Open Chemistry Collaborative in Diversity Equity (OCCIDE), a five-year National Science Foundation-funded initiative to increase the inclusivity of the chemistry and chemical engineering departments.
-In its standout BS program in chemical and biomolecular engineering, students take courses such as chemical engineering thermodynamics, transport phenomena, and separation processes.

 Students also have the option of completing a five-year dual BS and master of science (MS) in this subfield of engineering.
 Other departments available at Georgia Tech include aerospace, biomedical, civil & environmental, electrical & computer, industrial & systems, materials science, mechanical, and nuclear & radiological engineering.